 Energy efficiency has been a key climate mitigation strategy in Massachusetts and Rhode Island - reducing emissions, saving dollars, and driving economic development.
-Recent regulatory and policy updates are changing the way decision-makers think about efficiency and the way our utility-run programs, being finalized this, account for the many benefits of and opportunities to leverage our cheapest, most abundant energy resource.
+Recent regulatory and policy updates are changing the way decision-makers think about efficiency and the way our utility-run programs account for the many benefits of and opportunities to leverage our cheapest, most abundant energy resource.
 Here we provide a brief status update on planning in both states.

 Our utility-administered gas and electric efficiency plans have big implications for energy costs and greenhouse gas (GHG) emissions in each state going forward.
 They provide a window into what’s going well—and not so well—in our efforts to meet ambitious climate goals in the next decades.

 In Massachusetts, implementation strategy for these plans is detailed in three year increments.
 Before the end of October, the Energy Efficiency Advisory Council (EEAC) will vote to adopt or reject the 2019-2021 Three Year Efficiency Plan (3YP).

 In Rhode Island, strategy is similarly detailed in a three year plan, but implemented in one-year plans.
 The body equivalent to the EEAC is the Energy Efficiency and Resource Management Council (EERMC).
 On October 4th, it voted to approve the 2019 Program Plan.